Graphiant Test Plan

 Test Purpose:

 There are multiple visibility tools in the monitor section.
-This test is to record some of these screens

 Procedure:

-Navigate on portal to Monitor for Edge-1 and record screens
+Navigate on portal to Monitor for Edge-1 and record screens:

 • Connectivity Summary